mre/srcco.de/posts/why-kubernetes.rst

 Why does it matter that the Kubernetes API is extensible?
 Having an extensible API matters a lot as you will sooner or later hit an use case not reflected 100% by your infrastucture API, and/or you need to integrate with your existing organization's landscape.
 Kubernetes allows you to extend its API with custom resources (CRDs), e.g. Zalando uses this to `integrate its existing OAuth infrastructure for service-to-service authentication <https://kubernetes-on-aws.readthedocs.io/en/latest/user-guide/zalando-iam.html>`_.
 Custom resources also allow building higher-level abstractions on top of core concepts, e.g. the `Kubernetes StackSet Controller <https://github.com/zalando-incubator/stackset-controller>`_  adds a new (opinionated) StackSet resource to the API for managing application life cycle and traffic switching.
 More common use cases for custom resources are the plentiful `Kubernetes Operators`_.
-These operators definine new CRDs for workloads like `PostgreSQL <https://github.com/zalando/postgres-operator>`_, Redis, etcd, Prometheus, etc.
+These operators define new CRDs for workloads like `PostgreSQL <https://github.com/zalando/postgres-operator>`_, `etcd <https://github.com/coreos/etcd-operator>`_, `Prometheus <https://github.com/coreos/prometheus-operator>`_, etc.

-I'm probably not the first to write this, but I often compare the Kubernetes API with the Linux Kernel: the "world" converged towards the Linux Kernel API (when we talk about containers, 99% of the time the Linux Kernel features like cgroups/namespaces are involved), now we see a similar trend for the Kubernetes API.
+I'm probably not the first to write this, but I often compare the Kubernetes API with the Linux Kernel: the "world" converged towards the Linux Kernel API (when we talk about "containers", >99% of the time it refers to Linux Kernel features like cgroups/namespaces), now we see a similar trend for the Kubernetes API.
 Or maybe it's not the Kernel, but systemd?

 .. image:: ../galleries/twitter-kubernetes-is-systemd.png
-   :class: center
+   :class: center-fullsize
    :target: https://twitter.com/kelseyhightower/status/1088828102480781313

 Kubernetes certainly is complex, but setting up Kubernetes does not have to be complex or expensive: creating a cluster on DigitalOcean_ takes less than 4 minutes and is reasonably cheap ($30/month for 3 small nodes with 2 GiB and 1 CPU each).
 Running Kubernetes on your Raspberry PI also got easier with `K3s <https://k3s.io/>`_.

-The Kubernetes API is valuable regardless of the implementation: the virtual kubelet allows you to run workloads without caring about nodes.
+The Kubernetes API is valuable regardless of the implementation: the `Virtual Kubelet`_ allows you to run workloads without caring about nodes.
 Microsoft already `provides this feature (AKS Virtual Nodes) in their Azure cloud <https://www.youtube.com/watch?v=hXUywTkwmtk>`_.
 You can even `experiment with virtual-kubelet and AWS Fargate <https://aws.amazon.com/blogs/opensource/aws-fargate-virtual-kubelet/>`_.

 There are now plenty of options to run the Kubernetes API locally for development or testing: